anandku06/anandku06/README.md

 - 👯 I’m looking to collaborate on **open-source projects and contributions**

-- 🤝 I’m looking for help with **Full Stack Development, DSA, System Design and CyberSecurity as well.**
+- 🤝 I’m looking for help with **Full Stack Development, DSA and Cyber Security as well.**

 - 💬 Ask me about **books, any reading suggestions or some tech talks.**

 - 📫 How to reach me **trust me it's not that hard...**

-- ⚡ Fun fact **I'm a part of the HacktoberFest 2024 and have recently started my journey on TryHackMe!**
+- ⚡ Fun fact **I was a part of the HacktoberFest 2024 and have recently started exploring Cyber Security as well!**

 <img src="https://user-images.githubusercontent.com/74038190/212284158-e840e285-664b-44d7-b79b-e264b5e54825.gif">
 <br><br>